Heidijvr/Rockbuster-Film-Rentals/README.md

 # Rockbuster-Film-Rentals

-This was a cases studies for my one of CareerFoundry course's Tasks which focused on the following new skills:
+This was a case study for my one of CareerFoundry course's Tasks which focused on the following new skills:
 1. Online analytical processing databases (OLAP) and relational database management systems (RDBMS)
 2. Setting up a database environment using PostgreSQL
 3. Relational database, its keys, data types, and schemas